-Safety is fundamental to wellbeing: at their most extreme, violence and avoidable injuries threaten life itself.
-In other cases, they reduce the quality of life for the victim and other people in a multitude of ways.
+Safety is fundamental to wellbeing: violence and avoidable injuries, at their most extreme, threaten life itself.
+In other cases, they reduce the quality of life for the victim and other people in various ways.

 Both safety and security are important.
 Safety is freedom from physical or emotional harm, while security is freedom from the threat or fear of harm or danger.
-The desired outcomes recognise that threats come in many forms, ranging from deliberate violence to accidental injury.
+The desired outcomes recognise threats come in many forms, ranging from deliberate violence to accidental injury.